What is an Intrusion Detection System (IDS)?

 HIDS or NIDS?

 The short answer is both.
 A NIDS will give you a lot more monitoring power than a HIDS.
-You can intercept attacks as they happen with a NIDS, whereas a HIDS only notices anything is wrong once a file or a setting on a device has already changed.
-However, just because HIDSs don’t have as much activity as NIDSs doesn’t mean that they are less important.
+You can intercept attacks as they happen with a NIDS.
+In contrast, a HIDS only notices anything is wrong once a file or a setting on a device has already changed.
+However, just because HIDS don’t have as much activity as NIDSs doesn’t mean that they are less important.